MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives article draft** as the next priority.
+1. **Complete Big-Block Alternatives article draft** using the established outline and research document.

+2. **Begin research for the next priority article** (10 Rare Muscle Cars Built in Low Numbers).

-2. **Finalize image selection** for Big-Block Alternatives article.
+3. **Finalize image selection** for all completed and in-progress articles.

-3. **Establish publishing workflow** including final locations for articles and images.
+4. **Establish publishing workflow** including final locations for articles and images.

-4. **Begin planning for additional articles** from the list of newly identified topics.

 ### Next Actions

-1. Begin drafting the Big-Block Alternatives article using the completed outline and research
+1. Begin drafting the Big-Block Alternatives article
-2. Collect images for the Big-Block Alternatives article
+2. Create analysis document for the 10 Rare Muscle Cars article
+3. Finalize image collection for all articles
-3. Establish publishing workflow and hosting platform for completed articles
+4. Establish publishing workflow and hosting platform for completed articles
-4. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
-- Completed research, analysis, outline, and external link collection for Big-Block Alternatives article (ahead of schedule)
+- Completed research, analysis, outline, and external links for Big-Block Alternatives article
 - Remaining tasks to address:
-  1. Begin Big-Block Alternatives article draft
+  1. Draft Big-Block Alternatives article
-  2. Collect multimedia for Big-Block Alternatives article
+  2. Create analysis for 10 Rare Muscle Cars article
+  3. Finalize multimedia for all articles
-  3. Establish publishing platform and workflow
+  4. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule, and significant progress made on the Big-Block Alternatives article.
+The Muscle Car Blogs Project is progressing exceptionally well, with two articles completed ahead of schedule and the third article at 40% completion.
 The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.